yana1al/u4_lesson_conditional_rendering/README.md

 ])
 ```

-Finally, inside of `App.jsx`, we'll add a variable `unread` and set it equal to another inline logical && operator that will only render `<Messages />` if the user is logged in.
+Finally, inside of `App.jsx`, we'll add a variable `unread` and set it equal to another inline logical && operator that will only render `<Inbox />` if the user is logged in.

 - Don't forget to call in `{messages}` inside your return statement.